-(2) Surface slab.
-The well casing should be surrounded at the surface by a concrete slab having a minimum thickness of 100 mm (4 in) and extending outward from the casing a minimum of 600 mm (2 ft) in all directions.
+- (2) Surface slab.
+The well casing should be surrounded at the surface by a concrete slab having a minimum thickness of 4 inches and extending outward from the casing a minimum of 2 feet in all directions.
 The slab should be finished a little above ground level and slope slightly to provide drainage away from the casing in all directions.

-(3) Casing.
-The well casing should extend at least 300 mm (12 in) above the level of the concrete surface slab in order to provide ample space for a tight surface seal at the top of the casing.
+- (3) Casing.
+The well casing should extend at least 12 inches above the level of the concrete surface slab in order to provide ample space for a tight surface seal at the top of the casing.
 The type of seal to be employed depends on the pumping equipment specified.

-(4) Well house.
+- Well house.
 While not universally required, it is usually advisable to construct a permanent well house, the floor of which can be an enlarged version of the surface slab.
-The floor of the well house should slope away from the casing toward a floor drain at the rate of about 1 mm per 50 mm (1/8 inch per foot).
-Floor drains should discharge through carefully jointed 100 mm (4 in) or larger pipe of durable water-tight material to the ground surface 6 m (20 ft) or more from the well.
+The floor of the well house should slope away from the casing toward a floor drain at the rate of about 1/8 inch per foot.
+Floor drains should discharge through carefully jointed 4 inch or larger pipe of durable water-tight material to the ground surface 20 feet or more from the well.
 The end of the drain should be fitted with a coarse screen.
 Well house floor drains ordinarily should not be connected to storm or sanitary sewers to prevent contamination from backup.
-The well house should be equipped with a good quality lock.
-The well house design should be such that the well pumps motor, and drop-pipe can be removed readily.
+The well house should have a large entry door that opens outward and extends to the floor.
+The door should be equipped with a good quality lock.
+The well house design should be such that the well pump, motor, and drop-pipe can be removed readily.
 The well house protects valves and pumping equipment and also provides some freeze protection for the pump discharge piping beyond the check valve.
 Where freezing is a problem, the well house should be insulated and a heating unit installed.
-The well house should be of fireproof construction.
+The well house should be of fire- proof construction.
 The well house also protects other essential items.
 These include:

+- -Flow Meter

+- -Depth Gage

+- -Pressure Gage

+- -Screened Casing Vent

+- -Sampling Tap

+- -Water Treatment Equipment (if required)

+- -Well Operating Records